QUAIL SEEDS

 per item

 The fastest emergence and the fastest time to harvest I've ever seen in a pole bean.
 These beat most of the bush beans to harvest!
 They send up runners along with the first leaves, so have your trellis in place before you plant.
-(And don't worry if that causes a bit of delay.
-These will make up for it.)
+Best for spring and late summer crops, or in areas where summer temperatures are generally below 85.
+Not as heat-resistant as Rattlesnake.
 The beans themselves are large--8" to 10" long--flat, mild-flavored, and borne in clusters.
 They have the crisp juicy texture of classic American green beans.
 The productive vines can grow up to 12'.
 White seeds.
-60 seed packet.
+50 seed packet.

 • Facebook